|Buck the Donkey (Georgia Outdoor News)|

 As the first goat-ropers began expanding from the Zargos with sheep and goats, predation would have been one of their biggest concerns, not just from wolves and cougars, but also from roaming packs of wild dogs.
 A thin argument has been made on the basis of mtdna that ass domestication occurred in Northeast Africa [link]; regardless if this is correct or not, it's curious that donkeys appear within the timeframe goats first appear in Egypt and, if indeed donkey domestication did occur the Nile region, then it surely came within the cultural frame of goat herding.

 In a place such as the North Pontic-Caspian Steppe, it's possible that from the beginning wild horses were gravitating toward domestic cattle herds on the landscape.
 In other words, the natural disposition and social structure of horses meant that they were hovering in domestic cattle pastures just as they would around aurochs millennia before and that their presence was tolerated (or actually preferred) by cattle owners.
-This doesn't mean horses are fond of cattle, but the constant howling in the night of the Pontic Steppe might have been a powerful motivator to stand in a auroch or cattle herd.
+This doesn't mean horses are fond of cattle, but the constant howling in the night of the Pontic Steppe might have been a powerful motivator to stand a little closer to a bunch of slow and retarded cattle.

 |"Chisolm Trail" by Robert Lindneux|

 It's generally an established fact that the wildebeest masses are led by the zebras.
 Theoretically, the Great Migration on the Serengeti would be led by pockets of alpha mares and their harems followed by retarded wildebeests.
 This is certainly true for a jenny followed by goats or sheep.
-Moving a large herd of domestic cattle may have been aided by a mobile pastoralist moving a dominant and loyal mare.
-It's easy to see why people would want to harness horses to begin with.
+Moving a large herd of domestic cattle may have been accomplished by moving a dominant and loyal mare.
+I

 So is the domestication of the horse tied to cattle and donkeys to goats?
 In the Lindneux painting above, the cowboy sits on his horse as cattle cross a river.
 If humans were totally removed from the painting, would we still see an image similar to this in the Pleistocene Near East?